nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 TaskBoss shows an error message <br>
 Use case ends

-### Use case: Export tasks to an existing file
+### Use case: Export tasks to an existing filepath

 **MSS**

-1. User requests to export tasks to an existing file for data storage
+1. User requests to export tasks to an existing filepath for data storage
-2. TaskBoss changes the storage location, and saves all existing data into the specified file <br>
+2. TaskBoss changes the storage location, and saves all existing data into the specified filepath <br>
 Use case ends

 **Extensions**